Flutter – The Future of Mobile App Development

 - Progressive Web Apps & Instant Apps

-- Apps which communicate with any hardware via Bluetooth
+- Apps that communicate with any hardware via Bluetooth

-- These kind of features, like BLE connections, must be developed separately for iOS and for Android.
-You can develop them natively and add them to the main Flutter app.
+- This kind of feature, like BLE connections, must be developed separately for iOS and Android.
+You can develop them natively and add them to the main app.
 In this case, it’s hard to say if it will save you time.

 - Apps demanding rare, little-known native libraries